Technion-Cornell Dual Master’s Degrees in Health Tech

 Associate Dean and Robert V. Tishman ’37 Professor

-Deborah Estrin is Associate Dean and Professor of Computer Science at Cornell Tech in New York City and a Professor of Public Health at Weill Cornell Medical College.
+Deborah Estrin is the Robert V. Tishman ’37 Professor at Cornell Tech and in the Computer Science Department at Cornell University, and currently serves as an Associate Dean at Cornell Tech.
 Professor Estrin’s Small Data Lab focuses on mobile health and small data systems, leveraging the pervasiveness of mobile devices, Internet of Things, and digital interactions for health and life management.
 The lab develops digital biomarkers to manage chronic diseases, behavioral biomarkers for use in behavior change applications, and immersive recommendation techniques to create a more user-centric form of personalization.
 A significant focus is on approaches that support varied and dynamic preferences for data sharing.
 The lab contributes to open source projects including Open mHealth, ResearchKit™ and ResearchStack.

-Itai Gurvich is an associate professor at Cornell Tech and a member of Cornell’s Operations Research and Information Engineering Department.
+Itai Gurvich is an Associate Professor at Cornell Tech and in the Operations Research and Information Engineering Department at Cornell University.
+Department.
 He earned a PhD from the Decision, Risk and Operations department at Columbia University’s Graduate School of Business.
 He spent 8 years teaching at the Kellogg School of Management at Northwestern University.
 His research interests include performance analysis and optimization of human-operated processing networks, the theory of stochastic-process approximation and the application of operations research and statistical tools to healthcare processes.

 Nathan hails from the town of Haifa, Israel.
 He holds a PhD in Operations Research from MIT as well as a BA in Pure Mathematics and a BS in Computer Science both from UC Berkeley.
 Previously, Nathan has been a Visiting Scholar at USC’s Department of Data Sciences and Operations and a Postdoctoral Associate at MIT’s Operations Research and Statistics group.

-Ramin Zabih is a Professor of Computer Science at Cornell University and Cornell Tech and also holds a faculty appointment in the Radiology department at Weill Cornell Medical College.
+Ramin Zabih is a Professor at Cornell Tech and in the Computer Science Department at Cornell University.
 Professor Zabih’s group focuses on algorithmic techniques for computer vision problems, with an emphasis on discrete optimization methods.
 Applications include traditional vision areas such as stereo, motion, image stitching and segmentation, as well as emerging topics in medical imaging.
 The group has ongoing collaborations with a wide range of colleagues, including theoretical computer scientists interested in algorithms, industrial researchers focused on applications, and clinical scientists addressing patient care.

 Cornell Tech offers best-in-class career management services to set you up for success after graduation.
 Recent Health Tech graduates work at companies such as Pfizer Innovation, Datalogue, Oscar Health, Weight Watchers, Paige.AI, and many others.
 Learn about placement rates, employers, and more.